almende/eve/implementations/java/agents.md

 There are various ways to create Eve agents:

 - [Extending Agent.java](#Agent) - A basic RPC agent, single state, single scheduler & multiple transports.
-- [Extending WakeableAgent.java](#Wakeable) - An extention on top of Agent.java, in which the agent can be unloaded from memory and reloaded again on incoming traffic.
 - [Custom POJO Agent](#Custom) - Create your own agent model, by cherrypicking the capabilities inside a normal Java class.

 ## Agent.java {#Agent}